operate-first/sre/sre_maturity.md

 You have a strong SRE voice in your team, someone who advocates for reliability features.
 They establish people focused mantras like "It's OK to fail", "Hope is not a strategy" and "Trust by default & extend on it".
 Communication is important in your team and you hire diverse people based on soft skills & leadership rather than specific technologies.
+You may also have folks from previous "disciplines".
+For example, sys admins, or experienced developers.
+Or, even some folks who have experience in "devops".
+They can bring great skills, experience and value.
+You are likely to see resistance to change when making this transition with existing team members, so retraining (or even unlearning) can help.
+However, there may be inevitable difficult personnel decisions to be made.
 At this phase, having buy-in from executive level leadership is essential.
 Without this it will be very difficult to get their support later, and eventually their engagement.